 As far as names are concerned, Thai Yoga Massage is the same as Thai Massage, or Traditional Thai Massage.
-There are many variations which sound like they are all different styles.
+There are many variations that sound like they are all different styles.

 Sure there are slight regional differences, and there are differences between individuals who have developed their own style, and there are differences between schools.

-Is there such a thing as a “pure style”?
+Is there such a thing as a ‘pure Thai Massage style’?

 Some schools or teachers like to think that their style is truly authentic.
 However in reality there is a tendency to more blending rather than differentiating.

-The fact is that there is no one true, original, authentic, unique style of Thai Massage or unbroken lineage which needs to be followed in order to be authentic.
+The fact is that there is no one true, original, authentic, unique style of Thai Massage or unbroken lineage that needs to be followed in order to be authentic.